dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 ## Prerequisites​

 - You have a  [dbt Cloud account](https://cloud.getdbt.com/).
 - You have an account with a cloud service provider (such as AWS, GCP, and Azure) and have permissions to create an S3 bucket with this account.
+For demonstrative purposes, this guide uses AWS as the cloud service provider.

 ## Create a Databricks workspace